How Cybersecurity Impacts Business Continuity Planning and Disaster Recovery

 - Ensure legal counsel is involved so all notification obligations for regulatory compliance are covered.

 There is much to consider when thinking about how cybersecurity impacts business continuity planning and disaster recovery strategies.
 Proactively incorporating these key points will go a long way to minimizing the damage and speeding recovery.
 Lastly, if you haven’t developed a solid business continuity plan, do not wait any longer.
 Build it with cybersecurity threats and risks in mind.
 If you have a business continuity plan, take the time to review it and make necessary edits to ensure cybersecurity threats and risks are addressed.
-With incident response costs and ransomware payments that can reach well over $500K, you can’t afford to ignore cybersecurity in your business continuity plan.
+With the average worldwide total cost of a data breach at $4.35 million USD, with the average US cost of a breach reaching a staggering $9.4 million USD—the highest in the world—you can’t afford to ignore cybersecurity in your business continuity plan.

 Contact us if you need help with business continuity planning and disaster recovery strategies.
 Our experienced advisory and compliance services team can help.